neirzhei/Weather-as-Art/README.md

 3. Follow the prompts to enter month and year.
 The generated artwork will be saved as `artwork.png` in the working directory.

+4. You can increase the variety in artwork generation by assigning different styles to each degree celsius instead of having one style assigned to a whole group of few degree celsius.
+You can also use a more detailed dataset along with it for diverse generation.

 #### Here's an artwork generated for June, 1999:
 ![June 1999](artwork.png)